etwk/blog/content/lists/books.md

 - [ ] Women Warriors: An Unexpected History #must
 - [ ] Free Thinker: Sex, Suffrage, and the Extraordinary Life of Helen Hamilton Gardener
 - [ ] Chess Queens (Jennifer Shahade)
+- [ ] We Are One: A Celebration of Tribal Peoples #must
+- [ ] Learning True Love: Practicing Buddhism in a Time of War #religion #female #Buddhism #must
 ## Psychology
 - [ ] Mirror Thinking: How Role Models Make Us Human
 - [ ] The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents #must